saraibrd09/benaojan-varkarst-dream/README.md

 Data availability

 Precipitation and temperature were provided by the SAIH Hidrosur network.
 PET was calculated using Trasero 2.0 (Padilla & Delgado, 2014).
 Observed discharge data were provided by the Demarcación Hidrográfica de las Cuencas Mediterráneas Andaluzas (DHCMA).

 Citation

+If you use this code, please cite this thesis and the original VarKarst model: Hartmann et al. (2013).
+Precipitation and temperature were provided by the SAIH Hidrosur network.
+PET was calculated using Trasero 2.0 (Padilla & Delgado, 2014).
+Observed discharge data were provided by the Demarcación Hidrográfica de las Cuencas Mediterráneas Andaluzas (DHCMA).

+Citation